entroopie/Algorithms-and-data-structures/README.md

 Implement a linked list.
 Every element of the list should contain a key of type int (signed integer), and some pointers that are required by your linked list implementation.

-Your program should support the following operations: i - insert a new element to the end of your list, d - delete an element from the beginning of your list, s - search for an element of the list with a given key, and return its index or -1 if the element was not found (if there are multiple elements with the same key, the smallest of the indices should be returned), q - deallocate memory and quit the program.
+Your program should support the following operations:
+- 'i' - insert a new element to the end of your list,
+- 'd' - delete an element from the beginning of your list,
+- 's' - search for an element of the list with a given key, and return its index or -1 if the element was not found (if there are multiple elements with the same key, the smallest of the indices should be returned),
+- 'q' - deallocate memory and quit the program.

 The first element (head) of your list should be interpreted as an element on position 0, the second element is on position 1, etc.